hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/security/4-rate-limit.md

 metaDescription: "Rate Limiting ensures that API performance issues caused by malicious or poorly implemented queries can be restricted."
 ---

 Malicious or poorly implemented queries typically cause API performance issues.
 In the case of malicious queries, we can restrict by configuring allow lists as we did in the previous step.
-But sometimes, you can (configure restrictions for API access)[https://hasura.io/docs/latest/security/api-limits/#introduction].
+But sometimes, you can [configure restrictions for API access](https://hasura.io/docs/latest/security/api-limits/#introduction).

 It could be implemented as follows:
 - Rate of API requests - Rate limits